 Please Help Us, Feedback Wanted

 If you have a moment, please take this short survey asking about how you use SNIP and what we can do to make it better.
-There are nearly thousand operating SNIP installations now, and we have never has a chance to ask most of you what your needs are and how we can make SNIP better.
+There are nearly thousand operating SNIP installations now, and we have never had a chance to speak with most of you and to ask what your needs are and how we can make SNIP better.
 Please feel free to tell us.

 A release of 1.9.0 (beta) built for use with 64 bit Ubuntu platforms will be released in late May 2017 with the same feature set as the windows 1.8.0 release.